Alice Blake ?22

 Hometown: Kenosha, Wisconsin

-“Other students should consider my major if they’re really passionate about providing care to people on a physical, mental, and emotional level.
-Nurses have the ability to impact the lives of individuals during their most vulnerable circumstances.
-It is an incredible feeling to provide comfort and support to others when they need it most.”
+“Other students should consider the nursing major if they’re really passionate about providing care to people on a physical, mental, and emotional level.”

 Kyle Williamson ?24